Skip to main contentAccessibility Statement

 Advice for older children and adults

-For children aged 7+ years and adults:
+Children aged 7+ years and adults should:

 • brush teeth for 2 minutes with a toothpaste containing between 1,350 and 1,500ppm of fluoride